Warning - This page is biased

 Remember, the National Science Foundation states, "alternative medicine refers to all treatments that have not been proven effective using scientific methods."
 With this in mind, many so-called “alternative” treatments could come off of the list and join the world of medicine without the need to 'integrate' them.
 It is the unsubstantiated claims that keep many of these treatments on the alternative list.

-diet and exercise are good for us.
+Clearly, healthy diet and regular exercise are not alternative.
+Nutrition and exercise have been studied extensively.
+Although the research is incomplete and the recomendations are changing, we have volumes of conclusive evidence that proper diet and exercise are good for us.
 They lower the risk of diabetes, heart disease, stroke, osteoarthritis, osteoporosis, some forms of cancer and perhaps even Alzheimer’s disease.
 It would seem that defenders of CAM may wish to keep diet and exercise under the heading of CAM because these practices are supported by real science.
 An argument against CAM would be an argument against diet and exercise.
 This is a strawman argument.
 Diet and exercise are not alternative.
 They should be considered foundational recommendations of medicine.

 There can be an alternative slant to exercise as well.
 Yoga can be part of an excellent exercise program.
 It can help back pain as much as regular stretching.
 However, Yoga is credited with many health benefits beyond measurable effects such as increased immunity, "rejuvenation" of the pituitary and thyroid glands, and even less wrinkles!